Schveitzer/Schveitzer/README.md

 🤓 I am a Software Test Engineer(Qa), **28 years old** and **5 years of experience**.

-🇧🇷 Lving in Florianópolis, Santa Catarina, Brazil.
+🇧🇷 Living in Florianópolis, Santa Catarina, Brazil.

 ----